Kong/docs.konghq.com/app/_src/deck/guides/defaults-v2.md

 ### Create a file and test without defaults

-1. Create a `kong.yaml` configuration file.
+1. Create a `kong.yaml` configuration file with the following sample contents:

-2. Add the following sample service and route to the file:

     ```yaml
     _format_version: "3.0"